English Language requirements

 - Anyone else who may be employed or engaged to proof read the text is only permitted to change spelling and grammar and must not be able to change the content of the thesis.

-The Confirmation Review and the viva are the key progression milestones for testing whether a thesis is a student's own work.
+The Confirmation Review and the oral examination are the key progression milestones for testing whether a thesis is a student's own work.

 - Arts & Humanities - 40,000 words (MPhil) 75,000 words (PhD)